Estuary

 Automated Machine Learning, or AutoML, is the process of automating the time-consuming, iterative tasks of machine learning model development.

 Traditional ML involves tasks like feature engineering, model selection, and hyperparameter tuning, which are tedious and require expertise.
-In contrast, AutoML simplifies these procedures for ML experts as well as non-experts.
+In contrast, AutoML simplifies these procedures for ML experts as well as non-experts, much like AI text to speech simplifies voice generation without requiring in-depth knowledge.

 Today, data scientists can use AutoML frameworks to deploy models, visualize data, and understand models.
 The key innovation in this is hyperparameters search, which is used for preprocessing elements, choosing model types, and optimizing hyperparameters.